 If a candidate resigns from the principal’s firm before completing his 3-year of practical experience, his registration as a candidate of the Institute will be deemed as terminated on that date unless a transfer of principal or stream has been executed.

-A Stream II candidate must work with an Approved Training Organisation (ATO) of the Institute and attached with a Training Supervisor who has been a member of MICPA or ACCA or a member of member bodies of the Global Accounting Alliance (GAA) for at least 3 years post-qualification experience.
-Candidate must execute and submit an executed practical experience document to the Institute, of its training with a training supervisor in order to obtain the 3-year approved practical.
+A Stream II candidate must work with an Approved Training Organisation (ATO) of the Institute and attached with a Training Supervisor who has been a member of MICPA or ACCA or a member of member bodies of the Global Accounting Alliance (GAA) for at least 3 years of post-qualification experience.
+Candidate must execute and submit an executed Practical Experience Document to the Institute, of its training with a training supervisor in order to obtain the 3-year approved practical.

 - Monitors and supervises the candidate’s work experience by a member of recognised accountancy bodies

 - Provides reasonable days of study leave to students

 - Allows students to access to resources such as a technical library, the internet, professional journals etc.